sebarys/exhibition-page/README.md

 # Overview

-Application is using sendgrid.com API to send emails with generated invitations identifiers.
-It is an attempt to solve all state issues without backend and persistence using only local storage and sneding emails.
+Site for exhibition.
+App attempt to solve all state issues without backend and persistence using only local storage and sending emails.

+# Prerequisities

+Application is integrated with:
+- Emailjs (http://www.emailjs.com/) - it allow sending emails directly from frontend JavaScript code
+- reCAPTCHA (https://www.google.com/recaptcha) - used to form validation (prevent spam and automated form submission)

+How to integrate reCAPTCHA with your email template: http://www.emailjs.com/docs/user-guide/adding-captcha-verification/

+Before running application you need to create and configure `emailjs` and `recaptcha` accounts according to your needs and provide required parameters gathered in `assets/config.json` file.

 ## Development server